tfsaggregator/tfsaggregator/docs/Scripting.md

 # Object Model

-Aggregator exposes a pre-defined variable `self` as the pivot for all computation.
+Aggregator exposes two pre-defined variables:

+ - `self` as the pivot for all computation.
+ - `store` to access the entire set of work items.

 ## self